 TCI's activity in this area ranges from advice on the wording and drafting of international sale contracts and letters of credit, assisting clients in negotiating settlements to disputes, right through to obtaining security and handling international arbitration or litigation to resolve matters in dispute.

-TCI routinely advise Owners, Disponent Owners, Charterers, P & I Clubs and Underwriters regarding cargo shortage and damage claims, including advising on the posting of security to secure a vessel's release from arrest.
-We also advise and assist regarding the collection of evidence required to pursue or defend such claims, and on apportionment of liability under the Interclub Agreement, where applicable.
+TCI routinely advises Owners, Disponent Owners, Charterers, P & I Clubs and Underwriters regarding cargo shortage and damage claims, including advising on the posting of security to secure a vessel's release from arrest.
+We also advise and assist in the collection of evidence required to pursue or defend such claims, and on apportionment of liability under the Interclub Agreement, where applicable.

 The transportation of goods does not always go smoothly.
 Ships suffer casualties and sometimes are arrested to obtain security for claims.
 The cargo owners or insurers need the goods to be delivered to destination.
 Using its experience and negotiating skills, TCI has been involved in numerous such situations where cargoes have been delivered to their owners.